JeanAlesi/medical-interchange/README.md

 class.

 ## Automated Build System
-We used Travis for our CI Testing framework.
-Upon each Git commit/push to our repo, Travis will build a new container to load our code into, and then run Tests and Test Coverage against it.
+We used Jenkins for our build pipeline.
+Whenever a commit is made into Master branch of our project, Jenkins will do a build on its server, and if that passes, it will push that code change to our production AWS server.